aws-samples/farm-monitoring-using-aws/README.md

 ## Weed detection and lawn monitoring solution at the edge with Amazon Sagemaker and AWS IoT

-Weed detetction with Amazon Sagemaker
+1.Weed detetction with Amazon Sagemaker

-Publish plant sensor data to AWS IoT core using RaspberryPi
+2.Publish plant sensor data to AWS IoT core using RaspberryPi

 ## License Summary